sinaptia/ruby_llm-evals/README.md

 > [!NOTE]
 > In order to use a provider, you must have it configured in `config/initializers/ruby_llm.rb` as explained [here](https://rubyllm.com/configuration/#provider-configuration)

-#### Add eval examples
+#### Add samples

-When creating/editing a prompt you can add eval examples, where you can define:
+When creating/editing a prompt you can add samples, where you can define:

 * Variables: a JSON that contains the values to use when executing the prompt.
 Eg: `{ "name": "Patricio" }`
 * Eval type: the evaluation criteria: exact match, contains, regex, or human review.